A Very Short History of Vice: A Look at Bakersfield's Hidden Gambling Halls

 A Note on References

 Most of the research and information gained was taken from The Bakersfield Californian.
-Quotes are directed taken from the paper.
+Direct quotes are taken from the paper.
 Research was done at the Beale Memorial Library in Bakersfield.
+The author thanks the library staff for their willing assistance.

 Questions & Answers